What are the Different Types of Warehouse Order Picking?

 Pallet and case picking for orders is a fulfillment center’s most complicated, labor-intensive, and essential operation; therefore, it’s also its most expensive.

-Order Picking Methods
+Types of Order Picking Methods

 There are several different types of order picking methods, all of which are engineered to increase the speed, accuracy, and overall efficiency of the warehouse operation.